hrosman94/MipsSimulator/README.md

 NOTE:

-    Jumps may not exceed the size of the output file.
+    Jumps may not exceed the current size of the output file.
 For this reason, only backward jumps may be performed.
 Otherwise, the user is notified with the error: "JUMP NOT FOUND..."